Driverless vehicles: The socioeconomic effects and future of autonomous technology

 Despite these benefits, one of the most illuminating concerns regards the price of these cars, and rightfully so.
 According to the National Automobile Dealers Association, the average American spends approximately $30,000 on a new car or light truck.
 By contrast, Interest.com ‘s 2013 Car Affordability Study claims that the average American can only afford to spend about $20,000 on a car.
 However, when people begin to buy the technology that makes cars autonomous, the prices will decrease because the costs will also decrease due to more purchasing power as economies of scale are inevitably activated in the market.

-Ironically, in order to reach that point, more people must buy the expensive cars are those higher rates in order for the prices to come down.
+Ironically, in order to reach that point, more people must buy the expensive cars at those higher rates in order for the prices to come down.
 The key takeaway here, though, is that there are different sensors, lasers, cameras, and algorithms in the technologies that are better and worse (and thus cheaper and more expensive) to implement into vehicles.

 The specifics of the various technologies are beyond the scope of this article, but it is crucial to know because they heavily influence costs, and in turn, sticker price.
 At the current rates, IHS Automotive calculates that annual sales between 2025 and 2035 will jump from 230,000 to 11.8 million.
 That equates to about nine percent of the world’s automobile population.
 Seven million of those 11.8 million vehicles will rely on a combination of driver input and autonomous control (rather than fully autonomous), with the remaining 4.8 million vehicles relying entirely on computers to get from point A to point B.